lgi-devs/lgi/docs/guide.md

 Note that format string is formatted using Lua's `string.format()`, so the rules for Lua formatting strings apply here.

-LGI also overrides default logging handler, so that when an assertion is met, instead of aborting the process, Lua `error()` is thrown.
-This behavior is turned on by default by setting `lgi.log.ERROR` variable to `assert` value.
-To restore normal GLib behavior of crashing the whole process with C `abort()` call, set this variable to `nil`: `lgi.log.ERROR = nil`.

 ## 8. GObject basic constructs

 Although GObject library is already covered by gobject-introspection,